 Sleeping Mat

 A sleeping mat is another essential item of gear for camping wild you'll want to include.
-It provides a layer between your body and the ground which provides thermal insulation, and makes the ground more comfortable to sleep on.
+It provides a layer between your body and the ground which provides thermal insulation, and makes hard ground more comfortable to sleep on.

 Most people prefer the inflatable style of camping mat, with Therma-a-rest being the leading brand for outdoor lovers.
+I'm not such a huge fan of inflatable mats, as sooner or later they fail – normally when I'm in a country where no replacements can be found!

 Water

 If you've spent the day hiking or cycling, water will be something of a priority.
 How you carry this will depend on your outdoor activity.
+Some people like eater bottles whereas others my take a water bladder.

 I tend to make sure I always have at least 3 litres of water for overnight camping.
 This gives me enough to drink, cook with, have a quick sponge bath, and also leaves me a litre to drink the following morning.